 No order form or sales page should come without at least a few trust icons.

 This is where money is exchanged.
 Your customers need to know their information is safe.

 Sometimes all it takes is to have credit card iconography, like this:

 ConversionXL tested a few popular trust seals to see how they fared with customers.

 PayPal was the most trusted, and Visa-Mastercard was the most familiar brand.

 This is another way to have proof elements on your website when you don’t have many choices.

-I assure you, it works.
+We assure you, it works.

 You can also place them in your footer, like Blogging Wizard does: